 - Preheat the oven to 375 degrees F (190 C).
 Remove dough from the fridge and roll out into a circle with ¼ inch thickness on a floured surface.
 Place on a baking sheet.

-- To make the filling: Add the olive oil to a large frying pan and warm it over medium heat.
+- Add the olive oil to a large frying pan and warm it over medium heat.
 Add the garlic and sauté for 30 seconds, then add the mushrooms and sauté for 3 minutes.
 Add the spinach one handful at a time until it is all wilted.
 Add a sprinkle of salt and give the filling a final stir and remove from the heat.

 - Place the mozzarella slices around the dough, leaving a 2-inch lip on the dough (this is what you will fold over to create the crust).
 Then add half the mushroom spinach filling.
 Sprinkle half the pecorino on top, then add the rest of the filling and sprinkle the rest of the pecorino on top.
 Add a few bits of rosemary.
 Fold the edge of the dough over the filling.
 Beat the second egg and brush it onto the crust.